tdemerdzhieva/AI_security_research/04-Web & System Attacks on LLM Apps/insecure_integrated_components/insecure_integrated_components.md

 A direct request to `/query/1` is visible as an anomalous ID in web logs.
 A chatbot interaction that triggers a plugin call for conversation 1 looks like a normal message.
 Without dedicated plugin-level logging, the data access is invisible.

-### What to Look for in a Real Engagement

-- Any URL with an integer ID - test for IDOR
-- Any chatbot feature that retrieves user-specific data - probe with IDs that don't belong to your account
-- Plugin API calls visible in the browser network tab - map what parameters the plugin accepts
-- Whether the plugin receives the user ID from the authenticated session or from the model's output

 ---